OneeSansOnly/writeups/README.md

 ![](images/source.png)

-### We can we have login.js file which checks for login info
+### We have login.js file which checks for login info

 ![](images/source2.png)